techatpark/website/site/content/posts/data-security-in-storage.md

 6. Compliance
 7. Data De-identification
 8. Data Governance

+Crypytography is used to protect your sensitive data using one of the below

+Pseudonymized
+Anonymized
+Generalized

 Overall, storage data security is a critical component of protecting sensitive information, and organizations should implement a comprehensive security strategy that includes all of these components.
 Regularly monitoring, testing and updating the security measures will help to ensure that data is kept secure.